-This interview is part of the updated and extended new edition of "Who governs the internet?" / pre-release
+This interview is part of the updated and expanded new edition of "Who Governs the Internet?" / pre-release

 To what extent is the „digital authoritarianism“ in countries such as China or Russia, in contrast to the UN's ambitions to create new architectures for global digital collaboration?

 Kleinwächter: The new internet governance complexity reflects the political mainstream at the end of the 2010s: Digital neo-nationalism is growing.
 The Freedom House titled its 2018 annual report „The Rise of Digital Authoritarianism“.
 More and more governments see global Internet related policy issues primarily through a national lens.
 They want to control the flow of data which crosses their borders.
 They fear that borderless communication will undermine national security, domestic digital economy or local culture.
 Key words are „cyber sovereignty“, „national Internet segments“ or „my country first“.
 The aim is to re-introduce the borders which the information revolution had removed when TCP/IP and DNS based networks embraced the whole globe.